Also Known As

 Calcaneal bursitis, Inflamed and/or swollen bursa, Olecranon bursitis

-Lameness is rare, but in a short time a firm fibrous capsule forms, especially if there is a recurrence of an old injury.
-These contusions are often referred to as hygromas.
-The point of the hock and the top of the elbow are similar in that they have a synovial bursa, a sac lined by synovial or joint-like tissue under the skin.
+Although lameness is rare in cases of capped elbow and capped hock, a firm fibrous capsule often forms in a short time, especially if there is a recurrence of an old injury and this may lead to lameness.
+The point of the hock and the top of the elbow are similar in that they have a synovial bursa, a sac lined by synovial or joint-like tissue under the skin and these bursas are the site of the inflammatory swellings.

 - Observable contusions